MicrosoftDocs/entra-docs/docs/identity/devices/assign-local-admin.md

 ## Manage administrator privileges using Microsoft Entra groups (preview)

-Starting with Windows 10 version 20H2, you can use Microsoft Entra groups to manage administrator privileges on Microsoft Entra joined devices with the [Local Users and Groups](/windows/client-management/mdm/policy-csp-localusersandgroups) master data management (MDM) policy.
+Starting with Windows 10 version 20H2, you can use Microsoft Entra groups to manage administrator privileges on Microsoft Entra joined devices with the [Local Users and Groups](/windows/client-management/mdm/policy-csp-localusersandgroups) mobile device management (MDM) policy.
 This policy allows you to assign individual users or Microsoft Entra groups to the local administrators group on a Microsoft Entra joined device, providing you with the granularity to configure distinct administrators for different groups of devices.

 Organizations can use Intune to manage these policies using [Custom OMA-URI Settings](/mem/intune/configuration/custom-settings-windows-10) or [Account protection policy](/mem/intune/protect/endpoint-security-account-protection-policy).
 A few considerations for using this policy: